Mario, Luigi, their friends, and enemies have had their share of truly awesome moments, as these examples will attest to.

 - Should you defeat Junior first in the final boss, Bowser will go apeshit and flood the boss lair with a flurry of fireballs.
 It's a Difficulty Spike for the player, but a brilliant Papa Wolf moment for Daddy Koopa.

 - The final boss.
-Big time.
 At first glance, it appears to be a pretty standard "run under Bowser and hit the switch to drop him into the lava" fight.
 Then Kamek reveals himself to have taken Peach's place, and spreads magic around like he usually does.
 Except this time, it has the effect of making Bowser so large that he knocks Kamek out of the sky as he grows!
 Indeed, it's possible that this is the second-largest height to which Bowser has ever grown (the largest being his Giant Bowser battles in Mario & Luigi: Bowser's Inside Story).
-And even better?
-He is pissed off as HELL, as in, very, VERY PISSED—-his eyes are even glowing bright red!
-True, most of the following battle is actually the Mario Bros and company running for their lives away from Bowser and surviving long enough to hit the switch at the end that defeats him for good — and it would be entirely unremarkable, if it wasn't one of the most intense platforming sequences in the game, filled with difficult and time-sensitive jumps and enemies prowling around every corner, accompanied by the most intense orchestral pieces in any platformer.
-Practically every obstacle is being thrown against you all at once, making it that much more satisfying when you finally hit that final switch.
+Most of the following battle is actually the Mario Bros and company running for their lives away from Bowser and surviving long enough to hit the switch at the end that defeats him for good—and it would be entirely unremarkable, if it wasn't one of the most intense platforming sequences in the game, filled with difficult and time-sensitive jumps and enemies prowling around every corner, accompanied by the most intense orchestral pieces in any platformer.
+Practically every obstacle is being thrown against you all at once, making it that much more satisfying when you finally hit that final switch.]]
 And if that doesn't sound good enough, imagine doing it alongside three friends.
 Now that's Nintendo Hard.

 - Before that, there's the entirety of level 8-7.
 You ride on a fast-paced undead dragon roller coaster, dodging geysers of lava while it periodically screeches.
 It's a favorite level in the series for many.